-Salaries across Asia-Pacific are set to rise an average 6.9 per cent in 2014, with China leading the way while Japan is expected to see no increases, after allowing for inflation according to a survey conducted by professional services company Towers Watson.
+Salaries across Asia-Pacific are set to rise an average 6.9 per cent in 2014, with China leading the way while Japan is expected to see no increases, after allowing for inflation according to a survey conducted by professional services company Towers Wats

 Thailand is expected to see a 5.4 per cent increase, in light of political condition.

 Region-wide salary increases forecast for 2014 are similar to that in 2013, and down from an earlier forecast in September 2013 of 7.1 per cent.

 The Towers Watson 2013-14 Asia-Pacific Salary Budget Planning Report drew on approximately 2,000 sets of responses covering 18 countries in the Asia-Pacific region.
 The survey included about 400 different companies, some of which responded for multiple countries where they have a presence.
 The survey was set against a regional backdrop of annual inflation little changed from 2013 at 4.1 per cent, stronger economic growth, and a decline in the overall unemployment rate.

 Salaries in China and Cambodia are forecast to rise 8 per cent before inflation is taken into account – after inflation is built in, average increases are forecast at 5.2 per cent and 4.1 per cent respectively.
 Elsewhere in the region, salaries in Vietnam are set to rise 11.5 per cent and Indonesia 9.6 per cent, while salaries in Hong Kong and Singapore are forecast to go up 4.5 per cent and 4.3 per cent respectively, Pakistan (13 per cent) and India (10 per cent) are expected to see the biggest increases, while New Zealand (3 per cent) and Japan (2.3 per cent) will see the lowest.